When do I need a filming permit?

 How do I apply for a filming permit?

 - Download the application form.
-Fill it out and save it to your hard drive to upload when submitting your application.
-You can only upload PDF, JPEG, JPG documents.
+Fill it out and upload when submitting your application.
+(You can only upload PDF, JPEG, JPG documents)

 - Read our permit user guide to help with submitting an online application, creating a new login and resetting your password.